-- Chat Displays a dialog allowing you chat with other aircraft in the multi-player environment. - Chat Menu Displays a menu of chat messages which you can transmit to other aircraft in the multi-player environment.
-Some menus contain sub-menus of options.
-Note that this is also available by pressing /. - Pilot List Displays a list of the other multi-player pilots within range, along with their distance, heading and altitude. - MPCarrier Selection Displays a list of the available MPCarriers. - Debug The debug menu contains various options outside the scope of this guide.
+- Chat Dialog allows you to chat with other aircraft in the multi-player environment. - Chat Menu (-) allows you to send common chat messages to other aircraft in the multi-player environment.
+Some menus contain submenus of options. - Pilot List displays list of the other multi-player pilots within range, along with their distance, heading and altitude. - MPCarrier Selection displays a list of the available MPCarriers. - Debug menu contains various options outside the scope of this guide.

-• Help
+Help

-- Help Opens the help system in a browser window. - Joystick Information Displays information about any joystick in use, including axis and button assignments. - Basic Keys Lists the basic keys for the controlling the simulator. - Common Aircraft Keys Lists the basic keys for controlling the aircraft. - Aircraft Help Displays information specific to the aircraft. - Toggle Glide Slope Tunnel Displays a virtual tunnel to guide you down to the runway on a normal approach path.
-Useful if you are having difficulties setting up your approach for landing.
+- Help opens the help system in a browser window. - Joystick Information displays information about any joystick in use, including axis and button assignments. - Aircraft Help displays information specific to the aircraft. - Basic Simulator Keys lists the basic keys for the controlling the simulator. - Common Aircraft Keys lists the basic keys for controlling the aircraft.

-- Start Tutorial Displays a dialog allowing the user to select a tutorial on the current aircraft.
+- Start Tutorial allows you to start an in-simulator tutorial for the current aircraft.
 This is only available on some aircraft.
-See Tutorials below for details. - End Tutorial Ends the current tutorial.
+See Tutorials below for details. - End Tutorial ends the current tutorial. - About displays information about this version of FlightGear.